 Caps made of breathable materials, such as 100% cotton or mesh, can help with air circulation, keeping the welder cool and comfortable while working.

-A well-fitting cap can also provide a sweatband, which can absorb sweat and prevent it from running into the welder's eyes, improving performance and safety.
+A well-fitting cap can also feature a sweatband, which absorbs sweat and prevents it from running into the welder's eyes, thereby improving performance and safety.

-Finally, welding caps can be a way to express personal style and add a bit of personality to the job.
+Ultimately, welding caps can be a means to express personal style and add a touch of personality to the job.

 Welding caps come in a variety of designs, colors, and patterns, and some welders even customize their caps with logos or other personalization.